sandraromerop/D1D2_Dopamine/README.md

   - Figures from manuscript: 6 k-l

 - **`drugs_from_biophysical_simulations`**
-  - Plots the results from the biophysical simulations of dopamine release and receptor occupancy performed by adding an additional D2 receptor agonist (bromocriptine)
+  - Performs the biophysical simulations of dopamine release and receptor occupancy performed by adding an additional D2 receptor agonist (bromocriptine)
   - The simulations were done to reproduce the effects of bromocriptine on reversal learning in the study: **Cools, R., Frank M.J., Gibbs S., Miyakawa A., Jagust W. & D'Esposito M.  Striatal dopamine predicts outcome-specific reversal learning and its sensitivity to dopaminergic drug administration.
 J. Neurosci.
 29, 1538–1543 (2009)**

+- **`plot_drugs_from_biophysical_simulations`**
+  - Plots the results from the biophysical simulations of dopamine release and receptor occupancy performed by adding an additional D2 receptor agonist (bromocriptine)

 # TODOS:
-- Code to produce drug manipulations
 - Check which extended data figures are missing
 - Numerate the notebooks to go in order
 - How to share dependencies + install environment in external compuer